In This Article

-This is the most important arrangement to nail down.
-"Splurge on this," suggests Hodgeson, "it's easily the most photographed floral piece in your whole wedding.
+The bride's bouquet is the most important arrangement to nail down.
+"Splurge on this," suggests Hodgson, "it's easily the most photographed floral piece in your whole wedding.
 Also, remember that more expensive doesn't mean bigger.
 Pricing is based on the value of the flowers, not the size.

 Bride's Floral Crown or Hair Flowers

 This is an optional arrangement but should be made a priority if you're going this route.
 If you do have flowers as hair accessories, you'll want to take extra care to get them just right.
 After all, they may be even more photographed than the bouquet.

 Following the bride's bouquet, the bridesmaid bouquets are easily the next most important arrangement.
 Of course, you don't have to include them, but many couples choose to.
 They also make for fun photo ops with the bridesmaids.

 Tossing Bouquet (For the Bouquet Toss at the Reception)

 Many brides choose to simply use their wedding bouquet during the bouquet toss, but if you're planning on preserving your flowers, you may want another option.
 This could be a simple and scaled-down version of your bridal flowers.

 Use a bridesmaid's flowers for the bouquet toss if you're saving yours for preservation, that way you don't have to spend money on an extra one.

 Flower Girl's Bouquet (Or Basket of Petals, Floral Crown, or Pomander)

 Hodgson says to keep this one small and simple.
 You can also have her toss other alternatives to petals like feathers.